group4-LLM-fin/llm_fin_2/README.md

 Before you can run this app, make sure you have the following prerequisites installed:

-- Python 3.8 or higher
+- Python 3.9 or higher
+- API Key for: OPENAI, GOOGLE-GENAI, VOYAGEAI
+- Database
 - Pip (Python package manager)
-- [Streamlit](https://streamlit.io/) (if not already installed, you can install it using `pip install streamlit`)
 - Other required Python packages (see the [Installation](#installation) section)

 ### Clone the Repository